Hurricane Updates US Today (as of June 16, 2026)

 From reinforcing garage doors to clearing structural weak points, these 11 field-tested tips will help protect your property from devastating winds.

-For official live alerts, you can check out NOAA’s updates, and use the interactive tracking map below from Windy.com to monitor live storm paths yourself.
+For official live alerts, you can also check this interactive tracking map below from Windy.com to monitor live storm paths yourself.